 Documents to be submitted are as follows:

-a) For beneficiaries of a scholarship: documentary evidence of the amount of the scholarship they have been awarded and details of the covered expenses.
-Applicant´s own documents’ proving economic means is also requested.
+a) For beneficiaries of a scholarship: documentary evidence of the amount of the scholarship they have been awarded and details of the covered expenses (often included in the letter of acceptance).

-b) In case of own funds: Original and copy of bank certificate and updated bank statement/bank book for the last 12 months (including the address and telephone number and email of the bank) duly stamped and signed by the bank.
+b) In case of own funds: Bank certificate and updated bank statement/bank book for the last 12 months (including the address and telephone number and email of the bank) duly stamped and signed by the bank.

 In case of sponsorship:

-c) Original and copy of bank certificate and updated bank statement for the last 12 months (including the address and telephone number and email of the bank) duly stamped and signed by the bank.
+b) Bank certificate and updated bank statement for the last 12 months (including address, telephone number, and email) duly stamped and signed.

-7. Health insurance.
-Original and a copy of the certificate accrediting the public or private health insurance contracted with an insurance entity authorized to operate in Spain:
+Accrediting the public or private health insurance contracted with an insurance entity authorized to operate in Spain: https://rrpp.dgsfp.mineco.es/?culture=es-ES&ui-culture=es-ES

 The insurance policy must cover all the risks insured by Spain's public health system.